Page Contents

 Skedaddle’s small group cycling holidays typically range from 6 to 14 riders and provide expert support including:

-• Excellent guides with local knowledge
+• Excellent English guides with local knowledge (guided and supported trips only)

-• Support vehicle
+• Support vehicle (guided and supported trips only)

 • Luggage transfers